kuzzleio/documentation/src/sdk-reference/js/6/collection/list/index.md

 # list

-Returns the complete list of realtime and stored data collections in requested index sorted by name in alphanumerical order.
+Returns the complete list of realtime and stored data collections in requested `<index>` sorted by name in alphanumerical order.

-The `from` and `size` arguments allow pagination.
+The `from` and `size` arguments in `<options>` allows pagination.
 They are returned in the response if provided.

 ## Signature